 Kimball ME, Boswell KM, Rozas LP (2017).
 Estuarine fish behavior around slotted water control structures in a managed salt marsh.
 Wetlands Ecology and Management 25:299-312.

-Li C, Li X, Boswell KM, Kimball ME, Lin J (in press).
-Circular estuarine plume revealed by satellite SAR observations and in situ measurements.
-IEEE Transactions on Geoscience and Remote Sensing
+Li C, Li X, Boswell KM, Kimball ME, Lin J (2017).
+Estuarine plume: A case study by satellite SAR observations and in situ measurements.
+IEEE Transactions on Geoscience and Remote Sensing 55(4):2276-2287.

 Lin J, Li C, Boswell KM, Kimball ME, Rozas LP (2016).
 Examination of winter circulation in a northern Gulf of Mexico estuary.
 Estuaries and Coasts 39:879-899.